jbehley/point_labeler/README.md

 <pre>

-tile size: 50.0   # size of a tile (the smaller the less scans get loaded. max scans: 500    # number of scans to load for a tile. (should be maybe 1000), but this currently very memory consuming. min range: 2.5    # minimum distance of points to consider. max range: 50.0   # maximum distance of points in the point cloud.
+tile size: 100.0   # size of a tile (the smaller the less scans get loaded.) max scans: 500    # number of scans to load for a tile. (should be maybe 1000), but this currently very memory consuming. min range: 0.0    # minimum distance of points to consider. max range: 50.0   # maximum distance of points in the point cloud.

 </pre>